ZHONGJIAFENG7/JavaFX/README.md

 ## Aims
 This project amis to teach kids how to do binary addition and subtraction with fruit symbols.
-Colourful hand drawn cartoony style to appeal to children.
+So we also adopt Colourful hand drawn cartoony style to appeal to children.

 ## Chanllenge
 The interesting Technical Challenges are following:

      •Producing  the  games  artwork  by  hand  and  animating  it.

      •Collisions.

      •Looping/changing  fruit.

      •Speeding  up/  slowing  down.

      •AnimationTimer  vs  Timeline